Human trafficking in the Bahamas

+Background in 2010

-The Bahamas is a destination country for men and some women from Haiti and other Caribbean countries who are subjected to trafficking in persons, specifically forced labor, and, to a lesser extent, women from Jamaica and other countries who are in forced prostitution.
-Haitian trafficking victims are most likely to migrate to The Bahamas voluntarily, but subsequently be subjected to forced labor in agriculture, domestic service, or forced prostitution.
-Some employers coerce migrant workers – legal and illegal – to work longer hours, at lower pay, and in conditions not permitted under local labor law by changing the terms of employment contracts, withholding travel documents, refusing transportation back home, threatening to withdraw the employer-specific and employer-held permits, or threatening to have the employee deported through other means.
-Traffickers reportedly lure Jamaican and other foreign women to the Bahamas with offers of employment in the tourism and entertainment fields and subject the women to forced prostitution after their arrival.
-The Ministry of Education is investigating allegations that some high school girls in Eleuthera may be involved in a prostitution ring.
-This report is the only indication that Bahamian citizens may be victims of human trafficking.
+In 2010, the Bahamas was a destination country for men and some women from Haiti and other Caribbean countries who were subjected to trafficking in persons, specifically forced labor, and, to a lesser extent, women from Jamaica and other countries who were in forced prostitution.
+Haitian trafficking victims were most likely to migrate to The Bahamas voluntarily, but subsequently be subjected to forced labor in agriculture, domestic service, or forced prostitution.
+Some employers coerce migrant workers - legal and illegal - to work longer hours, at lower pay, and in conditions not permitted under local labor law by changing the terms of employment contracts, withholding travel documents, refusing transportation back home, threatening to withdraw the employer-specific and employer-held permits, or threatening to have the employee deported through other means.
+Traffickers reportedly lured Jamaican and other foreign women to the Bahamas with offers of employment in the tourism and entertainment fields and subjected the women to forced prostitution after their arrival.
+The Ministry of Education investigated allegations that some high school girls in Eleuthera may have been involved in a prostitution ring.
+This report was the only indication that Bahamian citizens may have been victims of human trafficking.

-According to the U.S. government, the Government of the Bahamas does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+According to the U.S. government, the Government of the Bahamas did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
 Throughout the year, the government began some investigations into suspected cases of trafficking but did not proactively identify victims among vulnerable populations, such as women and girls engaged in prostitution, and it continued to deport undocumented migrants without first determining whether they may be victims of trafficking.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.